-During the surveys a qualified biologist traverses the gravel bars searching for snowy plovers, and also records other avian species that are detected.
-Survey methods involve walking and stopping frequently to scan with binoculars the entire exposed, contiguous gravel habitat, including areas separated by narrow river channels, as snowy plover chicks have been observed crossing such channels (McAllister 2016, see attached).
+During the surveys a qualified biologist traverses the gravel bars searching for snowy plovers, and also records other sensitive avian species that are detected.
+Survey methods involve walking and stopping frequently to scan with binoculars the entire exposed, contiguous gravel habitat, including areas separated by narrow river channels, as snowy plover chicks have been observed crossing such channels (McAllister 2019, Appendix 1).